your-diary/gcp_samples/README.md

     1. If this is the very first time you visit the console, you may be requested to select `Native` mode or `Datastore` mode.
 Select `Native`.

-    2. You don't have to manually create any collection as it will be automatically created when accessed.
+    2. You don't have to manually create any collection as it will be automatically created when accessed via SDK.

 2. Access [*SQL console*](https://console.cloud.google.com/sql/instances).